Journal of the Society for American Music

 Since Specialization

-This network shows the specialization of papers published in Journal of the Society for American Music.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in Journal of the Society for American Music.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in Journal of the Society for American Music.

 Countries where authors publish in Journal of the Society for American Music